StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

 </table>
 </p>

-<h6>On the RAT, one of two byte array is used for triggered the detection of a sensible AV</h6>
+<h6>On the RAT, one of two byte array is used for triggering the detection of a sensible AV.</h6>

 ```csharp
 public static byte[] encAvs = new byte[]{98,100,115,115,61,66,105,116,32,68,101,102,101,110,100,101,114,44,111,110,108,105,110,101,110,116,61,81,46,72,101,97,108,44,98,100,97,103,101,110,116,61,66,105,116,32,68,101,102,101,110,100,101,114,32,65,103,101,110,116,44,109,115,115,101,99,101,115,61,77,83,32,69,115,115,101,110,116,105,97,108,115,44,102,115,115,109,51,50,61,70,83,101,99,117,114,101,44,97,118,112,61,75,97,115,112,101,114,115,107,121,44,97,118,103,110,116,61,65,118,105,114,97,44,115,112,98,98,99,115,118,99,61,83,121,109,97,110,116,101,99,44,117,112,100,97,116,101,114,117,105,61,77,99,65,102,101,101,44,97,118,103,117,105,61,65,86,71,44,97,118,103,99,99,61,65,86,71,44,109,98,97,109,61,65,110,116,32,77,97,108,119,97,114,101,44,97,118,97,115,116,117,105,61,65,118,97,115,116,44,97,118,97,115,116,61,65,118,97,115,116};
 ```
-<h6>This can easily viewable in oneliner (UTF8 + Getstring) and show the list of sensible AV to detect</h6>
+<h6>This can be easily viewable in an oneliner (UTF8 + Getstring) and show the list of sensible AV to detect.</h6>

 ```csharp
 PS> ([System.Text.Encoding]::UTF8.GetString($encAvs)).split(",")